Tornquist/LudumDare42/Docs/Brainstorming.md

 * You are not the main player
 * Two points of view

-Space & one button + two points of view?
+Mix themes: Space & one button + two points of view?

 Space = shares?